Last updated on December 19, 2025

 Path to Exile | Illustration by Todd Lockwood

-Removal is often defined as cards that can get others off the board.
-In this case, white removals are white cards that fulfill this job.
-They can be permanent or nonpermanent spells that can destroy, exile, and, in some cases, send other cards from you or your opponents to different zones.
+Removal is often defined as cards that can get permanents off the board.
+In this case, white removal refers to mono-white cards that fulfill this job.
+They can be permanent or nonpermanent spells that destroy, exile, and in some cases, send other cards controlled by you or your opponents to different zones.

 Crib Swap